Standard Deductions for 2023

 Filing Period

-A taxpayer who files a tax return for less than 12 months due to a change in the annual accounting period does not qualify for the standard deduction.
-This does not apply to most taxpayers filing a regular, annual income tax return in a timely manner.
+A taxpayer who who files a tax return for a period of less than 12 months as the result of a change in the annual accounting period does not qualify for the standard deduction.
+This does not apply to most taxpayers filing a regular, annul income tax return in a timely manner.

 Nonresident Alien